 This delicious homemade cinnamon apple granola recipe is full of healthy ingredients like apples, raisins, chia seeds, and certified gluten free whole rolled oats.
 You won’t feel guilty serving this as a snack to your kids.
 You can control the sweetness level by how much maple syrup you include.

-You can enjoy this as breakfast granola or use it to give you an energy boost in your lunch box or for a pre-workout snack.
-If you do not eat grains, or worry about cross-contamination of oats, give this Paleo Granola recipe a try.
+You can enjoy this as breakfast granola, boost your energy in your lunch box, or use it as a pre-workout snack.
+If you do not eat grains or worry about oats cross-contaminating, give this Paleo Granola recipe a try.

 Ingredient Notes: